adamlevines/minimal-mistakes/_pages/contact.md

 <section class = "page_content" itemprop = "text">
-<p>Oakland NLP Lab is always looking for motivated and talented researchers to join our lab each semester.
+<p>Oakland NLP Lab is always looking for motivated and talented researchers to join our team every semester.
 Please feel free to reach out if you want more information about the lab or if you're interested in doing NLP research at Oakland University.</p>

 <p><h2><strong>Prospective PhD Students </strong></h2>
 <p>If you are a current OU student or have been admitted in the university, please share the following details with Dr.Wilson:</p>
 <ul>
 <li>A copy of your CV / an updated resume</li>
 <li>Your university level transcripts (Undergraduate and Masters)</li>
-<li>Background experience relevant to the field of Natural Language Processing, Machine Learning and Deep Leaerning(including statistics, mathemtaics and general programming experience).</li>
+<li>Background experience relevant to the field of Natural Language Processing, Machine Learning and Deep Learning(including statistics, mathematics and general programming experience).</li>
 <li>A small statement on</li>
 <ul>
 <li>Your research interests</li>